What is South Korea Famous for?

 #9 Incredible internet

 Korea and Japan supposedly tie on this one, but Korea’s internet connection is unbeatable.
-Unlike their eastern neighbors, they have free wifi all over; in cafes, movie theatres, public parks, and beaches.
-Koreans love staying connected, which is made obvious by the reach and strength of their internet infrastructure.
+Unlike their eastern neighbors, they have free Wi-Fi everywhere: in cafes, movie theatres, public parks, and beaches.
+Koreans love staying connected, as evidenced by the reach and strength of their internet infrastructure.

 #10 Taekwondo

 This may seem like a small thing, but ask any Korean, and they’ll most likely tell you that they took taekwondo lessons as a kid.
-It’s sort of a right of passage here, much more popular than golf or table tennis.
-Also, if you call taekwondo Japanese or Chinese, prepare for a flying kick to the face.
+It’s sort of a rite of passage here, much more popular than golf or table tennis.
+Also, if you call taekwondo ‘Japanese’ or ‘Chinese,’ prepare for a flying kick to the face.
 Or at least the closest wooden board.

 #11 Socks